-Because the legal and financial landscape for municipal broadband projects is unstable right now, it isn’t easy to judge how these public internet providers will fare in the future.
-Significant changes via state and federal regulations are underway, both to hinder and to help cities and towns interested in growing their own internet network.
+With the disbursement of the Broadband Equity, Access and Deployment (BEAD) program, the legal and financial landscape for municipal broadband projects has never been more uncertain.
+Significant changes via state and federal regulations are underway, both to hinder and to help cities and towns interested in growing their internet network.

 Benefits

-Expanding internet access creates jobs and connects labor to the market.
+Expanding internet access creates jobs and boosts remote work in rural areas

 Drawbacks